drunkard/ceph-readable-doc/html/_sources/man/8/osdmaptool.rst.txt

    restrict upmap balancing to 1 pool or the option can be repeated for multiple pools

+.. option:: --upmap-active

+   Act like an active balancer, keep applying changes until balanced

+.. option:: --adjust-crush-weight <osdid:weight>[,<osdid:weight>,<...>]

+   Change CRUSH weight of <osdid>

 .. option:: --upmap-save

    write modified OSDMap with upmap changes

-.. option:: --upmap-active

-   Act like an active balancer, keep applying changes until balanced

 实例